bax082024/DiamondSlot/README.md

 - Configurable Win Rates: Easily tweak the win rate by adjusting symbol weights.
 - Custom **Backgrounds and Icons:** Background textures and icon images can be replaced with custom designs.

+---

 ## Sound Effects

 - Includes dynamic sound effects for spins adding to the excitement.

+---

 ## Statistics

 - Displays current credits, active paylines, bets, and last spin winnings directly in the UI.

+---

 ## How to Play

 1. **Adjust the bet:**
-	-  Use the `+` and `-` buttons to set your desired bet amount and desired play lines  (1 to 3 credits per payline, and 1 to 5 paylines) Max bet total = 15 credits..
+	-  Use the `+` and `-` buttons to set your desired bet amount and desired play lines  (1 to 3 credits per payline, and 1 to 5 paylines) Max bet total = 15 credits.

+---